Creating your own Web shares

 When you run the Perception Server install application, the default web shares required by Perception Server will be automatically created.
 However, users are provided with the option to not create the web shares automatically so that they can be created and configured manually if required.

 To create the web shares manually, you will need to create some virtual web directories that are assigned to sub-directories of the Perception installation folder.
 These directories can then be shared to provide entry points to Perception.
 For example, if your web site URL is example.com you might want to access perception.php as follows:

 For this web entry point to function, you must tell the web server that the web share name (virtual directory name) /assessments maps onto the directory in which you have installed QPLA in to.

 The following table outlines the default web shares and their access requirements.

 |Default physical directory||Default web share name||HTTP Access needed|

 Read and Scripts

-Enable parent paths must be on, please refer to Configuring Parent Paths permissions
+Enable parent paths must be on, see Configuring Parent Paths permissions.

 |C:\Program Files\Questionmark\Perception5\OpenAuthoring\||OpenAuthoring||Read and Scripts|